 -For all the good corn maze and pumpkin patch options, Atlanta Mom has a guide for that!
 Pick one… you can’t go wrong!

 -Plan a road trip to Dawsonville to visit Uncle Shuck’s and enjoy getting lost in the 15-acre corn maze, watch the kids play on the jumping pad (or join in!), and enjoy some fall festival food before heading back home!

 -An apple a day keeps the doctor away!
-And while the late Spring frost in 2021 decreased apple picking options in Georgia this year, there is no shortage of apple fun to be had.
+And there is no shortage of apple fun to be had.
 Head to Mercier Orchards in Blue Ridge for a fried apple pie treat.
 Be sure to wash it down with their sparkling apple cider (or hard cider for the adults!).
 Looking for more apple fun?
 Check out this sweet guide from Atlanta Mom.